RustyKnight/TimeField/README.md

 ![Time/Duration Field](https://cloud.githubusercontent.com/assets/10276932/13558648/cfe5cca0-e45c-11e5-961f-09c96514d2b9.png)

-*This is a proof of concept, designed the demonstrate a possible solution to initial requirements, which was used to gain feedback and drive actual development*
+*This is a proof of concept, designed to demonstrate a possible solution to initial requirements, which was used to gain feedback and drive actual development*